This coconut lime spirulina sorbet is a refreshing, easy dessert for a hot summer day.

 It’s very tangy and light and only naturally sweetened with medjool dates.

-It’s also very nutritious: the vitamin C and antioxidants from limes combined with the healthy fats from coconut and the minerals from dates, make this a super healthy treat.
+It’s also very nutritious!
+The vitamin C and antioxidants from limes combined with the healthy fats from coconut and the minerals from dates, make this a super healthy treat.

-For those of you who are new to it; spirulina is an algae that is believed to be the most nutrient dense food on the planet.
+Spirulina is an algae that is believed to be the most nutrient dense food on the planet.

 It contains large amounts of protein, minerals such as iron, magnesium and potassium, antioxidants, omega 3 and 6 and vitamins.

 Spirulina has an intense flavor and to be honest it isn’t the tastiest of foods, which is why I like adding it to food where other flavors dominate.

 This fruity sorbet is a perfect disguise for it, as you don’t taste any of the spirulina, but still get its full nutritional benefits.